-Climate change has become a key concern for policymaking, and in some countries is seen as part of core economic policy.
-Cutting greenhouse gas emissions will require changes in technologies, production and consumption.
-To achieve climate change mitigation at acceptable economic cost, and within constraints of political feasibility, requires well designed policies.
-Meanwhile, communities and businesses will need to prepare for impacts from climate change and adapt to them, presenting a different set of challenges for policy, institutions and development strategies.
+Climate change is a key concern for public policy making, including as part of core economic policy.
+Decarbonisation will require changes in technologies, production and consumption, and means transition in some industries.
+Meanwhile, communities and businesses will need to prepare for impacts from climate change and adapt to them.
+Climate policy is contested and poses challenges for institutions and political decision making.

 Upon successful completion, students will have the knowledge and skills to:

-- Be familiar with the main concepts and debates on climate change economics and policy within countries;
+- Understand and contextualise key concepts and current debates on climate change economics and policy.

-- Understand the principles and practical application of key policy instruments for climate change in different contexts;
+- Critically reflect on the practical application of climate change policy instruments in different economic, social and political contexts.

 - Exam (20) [LO 1,2]

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.